 Throughout his career Monfort has used multidisciplinary, collaborative science to save species and habitats and restore animals to the wild.
 He is an expert in zoo biology, animal health, reproductive biology, behavioral ecology, and conservation biology.
 He was an early innovator who helped pioneer revolutionary noninvasive endocrine monitoring techniques that are now widely used for assessing reproductive status and well being of wildlife species in zoos and in the wild.

 Monfort trains the next generation of conservationists through training programs at SCBI.
 He created the Smithsonian-Mason School of Conservation which provides transformative, hands-on education and professional development in conservation biology and allied fields for undergraduates, graduates, professionals, and others interested in advancing conservation.

-As a conservationist, Monfort has helped catalyze and launch a number of important conservation initiatives, including the Sahara Conservation Fund, Conservation Centers for Species Survival, Panama Amphibian Rescue and Conservation Project, and the Global Tiger Initiative.
-He serves as the chair of the Asian Wild Horse Species Survival Plan, and as a member of the International Union for Conservation of Nature’s antelope, cervid, and conservation breeding specialists groups.
+Monfort helped catalyze and launch a number of significant conservation initiatives, including the Sahara Conservation Fund; Conservation Centers for Species Survival; Panama Amphibian Rescue & Conservation Project; and the Global Tiger Initiative.
+He has served as the chair of the Asian Wild Horse Species Survival Plan and is a member of the International Union for the Conservation of Nature’s antelope, deer and conservation breeding specialist groups.

-Monfort received a B.A. in biology from the University of California, San Diego, doctor of veterinary medicine (1986) and master’s (1987) degrees from the University of California, Davis, and doctorate in environmental biology and public policy (1993) from George Mason University.
+Monfort earned a BA in Biology from U.C.
+San Diego, doctor of veterinary medicine and master’s degrees from U.C.
+Davis, and doctorate in environmental biology and public policy from George Mason University.